 %Txt2 = I sure do love SMS messaging!

 This is excellent.
 We’ve saved the data and are ready to send it to DashClock.
 Before that, we’ll need a simple support task that opens the Messaging app (see the above screenshot).
 Alas, Tasker does not support opening specific conversations.
 We’ll settle for the app in general.

 The first line, subject, is what’s displayed when DashClock is minimized.
-Title is the large-print part of the widget.
+A title is the large-print part of the widget.
 We’ll assign that to reveal the sender.
-For title, we put “New SMS from %Txt1” minus the quotes.
+For a title, we put “New SMS from %Txt1” minus the quotes.
 Remember that %Txt1 is the sender’s name.
-For body, put simply %Txt2.
+For the body, put simply %Txt2.
 This will put the body of the text message into the smaller print below the title in the widget.

 Check the “remove widget on click” box so that it doesn’t stay there forever.
 We’ll come back to clearing that widget in a minute.